adxsoft/logseq-query-builder-plugin/README.md

 <p align="right">(<a href="#simple-commands">back to Simple Commands</a>)</p>

 ### hidebreadcrumbs
+Hide the breadcrumb trail (parent levels in the outline) of the retrieved blocks in query results
 ```
 title: hide breadcrumbs
 - pages
     - testpage00*
 - hidebreadcrumb
 ```
 <p align="right">(<a href="#simple-commands">back to Simple Commands</a>)</p>

+## Technical Information

+- Originally the online tool was developed using pyscript and redeveloped in javascript.
+- To ensure consistency between the online tool and the plugin the javascript code is shared.
+    - A variable called **_mode_** is set to _logseq-plugin_, _website_ or _local_.
+    - All modes use index.js as common code
+    - **mode _logseq-plugin_**
+            - will operate as a logseq plugin
+            - has its own _index.html_ and _package.json_ file
+            - files are contained in the _plugin-dist_ folder
+    - **mode _website_**
+            - will operate as the online tool
+            - has its own _index.html_ and _package.json_ file
+            - files are contained in the _website-dist_ folder
+    - **mode _local_**
+            - will operate locally
+            - has its own _index.html_ and _package.json_ file
+            - files are contained in the main folder
+            - has a _index.test.js_ file which is used for unit testing with the Jest Testing Library

+## Releases
+- v0.1
+    - Original release - Dec 23rd 2022